 CDPHE investigating possible COVID variant in Garfield County

-The county says “Roaring Fork Schools have been made aware that a Sopris Elementary student and/or staff member may have been exposed to a COVID variant earlier this month.”
+The county released a statement, saying in part, “Roaring Fork Schools have been made aware that a Sopris Elementary student and/or staff member may have been exposed to a COVID variant earlier this month.”

-They say they are working with the CDC and state health department on containing the spread.
-So far, no students or staff in that particular cohort, have reported any symptoms in the last 14 days.
+Garfield County is working with the CDC and state health department on containing the spread.
+So far, no students or staff in the county have reported any symptoms in the last 14 days.

+“The fact that it’s maturing and evolving as fast as it is, is absolutely heartbreaking,” says Jordan Hooley, a Glenwood Springs resident.

+The staff at Sopris Elementary School has already received their first dose of the COVID-19 vaccine, which was administered last week.
+Early research suggests that the vaccine will be effective against different variants of the virus, though that research is ongoing.

 Copyright 2021 KJCT.
 All rights reserved.